spenlep-amzn/amazon-connect-hosted-widget-jwt-testing-setup-nodejs/README.md

 ```

 ## Step 3.
 View the Contact Attributes in a Flow

+You can access these attributes in the "UserDefined" namespace, example `$Attrbitues.Foo`

 - 3a.
 Download the [test-contractAttribute-flow.json](./exports/test-contractAttribute-flow.json) file
 - 3b.
 Import the Contact Flow ([documentation](https://docs.aws.amazon.com/connect/latest/adminguide/contact-flow-import-export.html))